Who We Are

 The Morse Society, Reorganized 1973 is a 501(c)(3) tax exempt charitable nonprofit organization incorporated in the State of Oregon.
 We research and preserve information of genealogical and historical significance to and for MORSES around the world.
 Our work is inclusive of all variant spellings of the surname, including Morse, Mors, Morss, and Moss, regardless of country of origin.

-For those who do not know their progenitor, we work with you to gather as much reliable information as possible to link the new branch to our existing databases - or we preserve the family information for future clarification.
-Since we are an all-volunteer organization, our ability to conduct exhaustive searches for unknown ancestors is limited.
-If someone cannot be linked to their immigrant ancestor, their information is entered into our 'fragments' database so the family information is preserved.
+For those who do not know their Original Settler, our research team can provide suggestions to guide your research so you can gather as much reliable information as possible to link the new branch to a known line.
+If your line is not easily identifiable, we preserve your family information for future clarification.
 In many cases, additional information arises at a later date that bridges gaps and allows for definitive linkage.

 Our DNA project strives to establish the DNA patterns of our five primary Original Settlers, and results can provide clues that further break down genealogical brick walls.
-We also collect and catalog high-resolution digital images of family gravestones, and we host a Biennial Conference in even-numbered years for sharing information with our members.
+We also collect and catalog high-resolution digital images of family gravestones, and we occasionally host a conference for our members.

 Membership is open to all who share an interest in the goals of the Society.